3box/3box/README.md

 * Improve Ethereum usability with distributed database infrastructure that works in production today

 ## 3Box DB (Coming Soon)
 3Box DB consists of two components: `3box-js` which is a client library, and `3box-hash-server` which is a server.
 Together they are used to keep track of user data stored in [`orbit-db`](https://github.com/orbitdb/orbit-db) instances.
+Learn more about the [3Box Architecture](./ARCHITECTURE.md).

 ### 3Box JS
 [`3box-js`](https://www.github.com/uport-project/3box-js) is the client side library used to read, write, and delete public and private data associated with the user.
 This library is used to get profile information about an address.